AMANTHAPERERA/CCNA-Basic-Cisco-Configuration/README.md

 ## Here’s the reason:

 ### Routing is one of the core concepts in networking.
 To understand routing and configure it properly, you must first understand what IP addresses are,
-### why they are needed, and how they are assigned to interfaces.
+### Why they are needed, and how they are assigned to interfaces.
 Without correct IP addressing, routing simply cannot work.
 ### Therefore, learning how to assign IP addresses is a crucial foundation before moving on to routing and more advanced network configurations.